TEAMMATES/teammates/devdocs/process.md

    This can be done through Issue tracker.
    Such a discussion reduces the chance of the fix being rejected later.

-3. If the issue is assigned to you, a Pull Request (PR) has to be opened for it within a week.
+3. If the issue is assigned to you, a Pull Request (PR) is expected to be opened for it within a week.
-   Inactivity for a longer time would open up the issue for others to work on.
+   Inactivity for a longer time may result in the issue being un-assigned so that someone else can work on it.

 4. Add remote names for committer repo (let's call it `upstream`)
    ```